jdmonin/JSettlers2/doc/Readme.developer.md

 quickly, use the No Trading house rule and play on the 6-player board, where the bots have shorter delays since there might be more players (but you can also use this board with 2-4 players).

+When they join a game, third-party bots can be sent configuration or debug settings using `SOCGameOption.K__EXT_BOT`.
+This game option's string value can be set at the server command line like
+`java -jar JSettlersServer.jar -o _EXT_BOT=abcde`
+and then read in the bot's brain class.
+For an example see `Sample3PBrain.setOurPlayerData()`.

 If you're looking to make minor changes, it's probably best to fork the `soc.robot` package and go from the classes and javadocs there.
 For a larger